green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 One very important note, that serves as a general rule for all usage of the Green Metrics Tool:

+{{< callout context="danger" icon="outline/exclamation-mark" >}}
-{{< alert icon="❗️" text="All energy measurements and / or benchmarks on a normal operating system are by nature error prone and incomparable with different systems.
+All energy measurements and / or benchmarks on a normal operating system are by nature error prone and incomparable with different systems.
 Please never compare our values with values on your system.
-Measurements of software can only be compared on the exact same system." />}}
+Measurements of software can only be compared on the exact same system.
+{{< /callout >}}

 Having said that: If you have a proper transfer function between systems or just want to estimate the general **overhead** a 100-core machine compared to an Arduino for just running an email server you can still do a comparison ... just keep in mind, it will have caveats and can only provide guidance.